 In addition, Course Approvals is enabled on a program-by-program basis from this section of the Program Wizard.
 If the box is checked, then any application created for the program going forward will display a "Course Approvals" tab on the Application Page.
 Course approvals can also be batch enabled/disabled from the batch action column in Program Finder.

 Course Approval instructions specific to the program can also be added here.

 For full details on creating foreign courses and using Course Approvals, see the Course Approval KB article.

-Add a new program contact by clicking on the plus (+) sign.
+Add a new program contact one at a time by clicking on the plus (+) sign.
 From the page that appear next, create a contact by manually entering information, or search for a contact (pulling from your SIS lookup and current users table).
-Up to eight program contacts can be added.
+Up to eight program contacts can be added in this interface.
 To make edits to the address or notes section of an existing program contact, click the corresponding edit pencil.
 To delete, click the corresponding "X".

 The program contact role can be manually selected from a hard-coded, drop-down list featuring these options under the "Role" menu:

 - On-Site Contact

 - Group Leader

 - Faculty Leader

 If you would like to create a custom role, then select "Other" and manually enter the name of the custom role in the "Type Role" field that follows.
 This is a required step.
 Custom roles should be entered consistently when used in the various program contact interfaces across your site.
 Failure to enter the custom "Other" role type consistently will likely result in notifications not being sent as expected.